mathatan/NodeNicehashMiner/osx/ccminer/README.md

 LIBCURL_LIBS=-L/usr/local/opt/curl/lib
 ```

-After this you should be able to compilce ccminer within MacOS.
+After this you should be able to compile ccminer within MacOS.

 Start compile with `./build.sh` in the repository folder.